thirdweb-dev/contracts/docs/DropERC721.md

-*Lets a module admin update the royalty bps and recipient.*
+*Lets a contract admin update the default royalty recipient and bps.*

 #### Parameters